bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-numerical-solution.md

 The time at maximum altitude is: 7288.57 s
 ```

 Interestingly, the results from Python and Matlab are slightly different.
 This is most likely because of different time resolution from the solvers.
 Now let's plot the orbit.
-The central sphere is representative of the earth.
+The central sphere is representative of the Earth.

 ::::{tab-set-code}
 :::{literalinclude} scripts/two-body-relative-numerical-solution.py